 - Make a leaven

-- Combine half the leaven with the soaked grains
+- Combine half the leaven with the soaked flours

 - Turn dough during the bulk fermentation

 Before you make your sourdough bread, you’ll need a starter.
 I have written posts on that here, here and here.
 For answers to the most frequently asked sourdough starter questions, go here.

 I hate to tell people to buy more stuff.
 You may find some of these items at yard sales or secondhand stores.
 I saw piles of Dutch ovens at a huge antiques fair recently.
 You don’t need all (or really any) of this BUT I find using the proper equipment results in better loaves.
 I’ve included some basic items here for those of you with no baking experience.

 - Kitchen scale.
 I highly recommend you get your hands on a scale if you plan to undertake serious baking.
 I measure my flour in grams because weight can differ greatly from volume.
 If you don’t have a scale, you’ll find the approximate measurements in cups here.